Skip to main content

 You can also tweak the style of your Experiences from the Builder and find styling options for the same components:

-The Builder's color picker displays colors from your underlying web page, making matching your existing brand colors easy.
+The Builder's color picker displays colors from your underlying web page, making it easy to match your existing brand colors.
 You can also:

 • Enter specific HEX color codes